A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Summary and Outlook

+Several applications are naturally directed to maximising expected utility, including games and reinforcement learning.
+In such contexts, average performance is often more important than worst case performance.
+Indeed, in our model, worst case performance is always $2^{D+1}$ for both BFS and DFS since it is not \emph{a priori} necessary that a goal exists.
+Our expected runtime estimates are much more informative.

-The results also offer theoretical insight into BFS and DFS performance.
-As BFS and DFS are in a sense the most fundamental search operations, we have high hopes that our results and techniques will prove useful as building blocks for analysis of more advanced search algorithms as well.
-For example, A* and IDA* may be viewed as a generalisations of BFS, and Beam Search and Greedy Best-First as generalisations of DFS.
+Being able to estimate expected search time for BFS and DFS is valuable for several reasons.
+First, and most obvious, it can be used for allocating resources, and in deciding whether a problem is approachable with BFS or DFS at all.
+Second, expected search time can guide the choice of algorithm, and the choice of graph representation.
+Choosing the best algorithm and the best representation can improve performance substantially.
+Third, the results also offer theoretical insight into BFS and DFS.
+As BFS and DFS are opposites, and in a sense are the most fundamental ways to search, we have high hopes that our results and techniques can be useful both in the construction of new search algorithms, and in the analysis of existing ones.
+For example, A* and IDA* may be viewed as generalisations of BFS, and Beam Search and Greedy Best-First as generalisations of DFS.
+We find the DFS tree search results for graphs developed in \cref{sec:cb,sec:graph-param} especially promising, and believe they may find use outside the domain considered in this paper.